Robust Kernel-based Feature Representation for 3D Point Cloud Analysis via Circular Convolutional Network: Result

-As listed in Table \ref{table:regi}, our method significantly reduced the registration errors when compared to the other methods.
-Even when compared to the results trained with all categories, our method showed better performance.
+As listed in Table \ref{table:regi}, our method significantly reduced the registration errors when compared to the other methods { since the methods used translation-invariant features, not rotation-invariant features.} Even when compared to the results trained with all categories, our method showed better performance.